legend-exp/g4simple/README.md

 For every energy-depositing particle traversing a sensitive volume, the g4simple output will include the step info for the first step point in the volume.
 If the previous volume was not a sensitive volume, that step will have Edep = 0.

+## See Also
-See similar project by Jing Liu at https://github.com/jintonic/gears
+Similar project by Jing Liu at https://github.com/jintonic/gears